 To set up Azure DevOps, follow these steps.

 - Create a personal access token.
 The token is used for all LCS background actions.
 These actions include upgrade and deployment.
 When users initiate actions from LCS, LCS expects that those users will be added to Azure DevOps.
 The users must authorize LCS access to Azure DevOps on their behalf.

 - Configure LCS.

-Until you authorize LCS access to Azure DevOps, you will see the following message in action center.
+Until you authorize LCS access to Azure DevOps, you will see a "setup is not complete" message in action center.

 Suspend current builds

 If you're deploying a build environment on an existing Azure DevOps project that already has a build definition, make sure that you don't have any active triggers to queue the build.
 Additionally, make sure that no builds are scheduled or queued against the build pool.